djgroen/FabSim3/docs/advanced_topics.md

 The last command will likely depend on how parameters are passed to the target code.

 * `$run_command` will be substituted by a job execution command such as `mpirun` or `aprun`.
-* other variables contain code/domain-specific information such as input and output destinations, relevant flags or the location of the executable.
+* Other variables contain code/domain-specific information such as input and output destinations, relevant flags or the location of the executable.